eliminmax/eambfc/README.md

 ## Development Process and Standards

 I have a dev branch and a main branch.
 When I feel like it, and all of the tests pass, I merge the dev branch into the main branch.
-I work from multiple devices, but only push changes from one.
-The main branch has been successfully built and passed the full test suite on Debian 12 amd64, Debian 12 arm64 with qemu-binfmt, and FreeBSD 14.1 amd64 with Linux binary support.
+The main branch is guaranteed to have passed the full test suite on Debian 12 amd64, Debian 12 arm64 with qemu-binfmt, and FreeBSD 14.1 amd64 with Linux binary support.
 Features that are documented and exposed via command-line flags are tested, working, and complete, though code that's part of WIP features may be present, but not activated.

-The only thing said about the dev branch is that it has successfully been tested with `make clean test` on my primary development system.
+The only thing promised about the dev branch is that it has successfully been tested with `make clean test` on one of my systems before being pushed to GitHub.

 When developing, I have `core.hookspath` set to `.githooks/`, so that the git hooks used can be checked into the git repository.
-There is a pre-commit hook to check code quality, a pre-push commit that validates that `make clean test`
+There is a pre-commit hook to check code quality with various linters, a pre-push commit that validates that `make clean test` runs successfully.

 ### Standards compliance